NHL Coaches: How Much Does An NHL Coach Make?

 Compared to other sports leagues, such as the National Basketball Association (NBA) and National Football League (NFL), the salary of NHL coaches is relatively tiny.

-According to the limited data on NHL coach salary, the head coach with the lowest salary is Luke Richardson, who makes $1.5 million annually.
-In the NBA, the lowest salary of a head coach is $2 million.
-However, when it comes to the NFL, the lowest salary of a head coach is $3.5 million, and it’s the salary of Gus Bradley (Jacksonville Jaguars) and Mike Pettine (Cleveland Browns).
+Based on the scant statistics on NHL coach salaries, Luke Richardson is the head coach with the lowest compensation, earning $1.5 million per year.
+A head coach’s starting compensation in the NBA is $2 million.
+Yet, in the NFL, the lowest wage for a head coach is $3.5 million, which is earned by Gus Bradley (Jacksonville Jaguars) and Mike Pettine (Cleveland Browns).

 Conclusion